Does it matter if we are happy in our home?

 What do we feel about our homes?

-Interestingly it’s the one we feel the least when it comes to our home.
+Interestingly it’s also the one thing we feel the least when it comes to our home.

 How to feel proud of our home?